jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.43 TotalCurvature

-Calculates a total curvature raster from an input DEM.
+Calculates a total curvature raster from an input DEM..

 *Parameters*: